-Studio practice refers to artists whose primary occupational focus is on the creation, exhibition and/or sales of their art.
+Studio practice refers to artists whose focus is on the creation, exhibition, and/or sales of their art.
 Such artists are often self-employed and many supplement their income through other work.
-Studio practice can also refer to artists who are focused on creating portfolios in preparation for graduate school.
-Students interested in studio practice should consider exploring several different media before working toward a concentration in any specific area (e.g. painting, ceramics, printmaking, etc.) Studio work should be supplemented with art history and contemporary (art) issues courses.
+This can also refer to artists who focus on creating portfolios in preparation for graduate school.

-Museums, galleries, and many nonprofit art organizations provide a range of employment opportunities for those who are interested in art-related careers but don't necessarily want to create art for a living.
-All art organizations need people who can bring an aesthetic sensibility to jobs ranging from marketing and sales to the installation of exhibits and the management of collections.
-Students interested in this field of work should explore basic studio courses along with concentrations in art history, museum studies, and/or management.
+Museums, galleries, and many nonprofit art organizations provide many opportunities for art-related careers.
+All art organizations need people who can bring an aesthetic sensibility to jobs.
+These jobs range from marketing and sales, to the installation of exhibits, and the management of collections.

 Artists with an interest in design find employment in a variety of ways.
 Some are self-employed and produce freelance work for specific clients.
 Others work for a variety of businesses and industries.
 Almost every item that is manufactured, developed, or otherwise created has made use of a designer somewhere along the way.

 Students interested in design should concentrate on electronic or computer-based media.
 They should also take studio courses, especially drawing.